 Last week I told you about maps4pets.com, a site that hooks you up with pet-friendly places to stay in the U.K., and this week I learned about another feature of the site: When you click on “Pet Friendly Accommodation” in the menu bar, you bring up not only a map but also a “featured accommodation” button.
 Right now, the featured property is the gloriously luxurious Milestone Hotel in London — you really have to read the post, because if I … Read more

 Back in November I described Chloe’s wardrobe, in case you wanted to know what jackets I’d found useful for her.
 She’s not a particularly fragile flower, but rain jackets are a big help in Seattle, and she also has a couple of coats for really cold weather.
-In that post, I mentioned that I was still looking for a rain jacket that Chloe could wear in warm weather, and I recently found one that … Read more
+In that post, I mentioned that I was still looking for a rain jacket that Chloe could wear in warm weather, and I recently found one … Read more

 The Maryland Transit Administration (or “MTA Maryland”) operates local bus, commuter bus, subway, light rail and commuter rail systems in the Baltimore-Washington, D.C. metropolitan area.
 A customer service representative told me that on all forms of transportation, small dogs in carriers are allowed on board, for no additional fee.